Boundary rigidity, and non-rigidity, of projective structures: Introduction

-The condition $\alpha^0_\nu(0,0) \notin\vspan (\dd r(0,0))$ appearing in the above theorem may seem a little strange at first glance.
-Indeed, one may expect that it should always be possible to choose a coordinate chart and a connection in the projective class $[\nabla]$ such that it is satisfied.
-We respond to this by the negative: \begin{prop} If for a choice of connection $\alpha$ in the projective class, and a point $p\in \partial M$, there exists a boundary chart such that: $\alpha^0_\nu(p) \in\vspan (\dd r_p)$ for all $1\leq \nu \leq n-1$, then this holds for any connection in the class and in any boundary chart near $p$. \end{prop}
+The condition $\Pi^0_\nu(p) \notin\vspan (\dd r(p))$ appearing in the above theorem may seem a little strange at first glance.
+Indeed, one may expect that it should always be possible to choose a coordinate chart such that it is satisfied.
+We respond to this by the negative: